WilsonPercival/WilsonPercival/unhandled rejection animation editor fk crash/unhandled_rejection_animation_editor_fk_crash_r331b.md

 2. Click `Add new object type` and select `Sprite`.
 3. Click on the sprite with the right mouse button to open the context menu.
 4. Press `Edit animation` and `Ctrl + Z` (this should be fast, almost instantaneous).
-I'm not sure, but I think I also press `Ctrl + Y`.

 ## Observed result